dewyman/TALON-paper-2019/refs/README.md

     * Use with TranscriptClean for human data (we don't use SNPs for mouse)
 * Initialized TALON databases for human and mouse
     * These are intended to be maintained in their original state- if you want to use one for a TALON run, be sure to make a copy and run on that, rather than the original copy.
+* Kallisto index made from GENCODE annotation (one for human, one for mouse)